seplute/crowd2map/CONTRIBUTING.md

-# Contributing to [Project]
+# Contributing to Crowd2Map Tanzania

-Add a bit of welcome and cheer at the top
->Thank you for your interest in contributing to [Project] :tada:!
+>Thank you for your interest in contributing to Crowd2Map Tanzania :tada:!

-Restart your project vision here.
-Redundancy is your friend
->[Project] is ...

-Add some info on *why* people should read your contributor guidelines and *what* they are.
+>Crowd2Map Tanzania is a crowdsourced mapping project, aiming to map rural Tanzania, thus improving the development in the region and fighting for important causes, such as ending female genital mutilation (FGM).

->This documents is a set of guidelines for contributing to [Project] on GitHub.
+>This documents is a set of guidelines for contributing to Crowd2Map Tanzania on GitHub.
 These are guidelines, not rules.
 This guide is meant to make it easy for you to get involved.

-If your guide is long, consider adding a table of contents.

 * [Participation guidelines](#participation-guidelines)
 * [What we're working on](#what-were-working-on)